iTwin/itwinjs-core/tools/certa/README.md

   return config;
 }

-// Exporting two configs in a array like this actually
-// tells webpack to run twice - once for each config. module.exports = [
+// Runs webpack once for each config in the export array module.exports = [ createConfig(true),
-  createConfig(true),
   createConfig(false)